mergd/femplate/GETTING_STARTED.md

 you can run `foundryup`.

 So, simply execute:

 ```bash
 foundryup
 ```

 🎉 Foundry is installed! 🎉

+Run `yarn install` to install Wagmi and the Smock testing library.

+View the [Wagmi Docs](https://wagmi.sh/cli/plugins/foundry) to learn more about how the Typescript bindings work.

 ### Writing Tests with Foundry